Perspective | What a farmworker and horticulturist does in a workday

 5:45 p.m.: Back at my hotel.
 I hop on another call with A Growing Culture, and I might need another cup of coffee.

-6:06 p.m.: I hop on another call with Jalal from Sweet Freedom Farm.
+6:06 p.m.: I hop on another call with Jalal [Sabur] from Sweet Freedom Farm.
 We talk about his visions of his farm for this coming growing season.
 I’m thinking of possibly farming there this year; I feel really in alignment with their mission.

 6:37 p.m.: I step out for a smoke with a flower in my pocket and a tiny piece of chocolate, and I look at the moon.
 I really enjoy my tiny moments of solitude.